farooq13/F2SManager/README.md

 # F2SManager

-**F2SManager** (FasFound Software Manager) is a powerful yet simple Django-based productivity app that helps users manage their daily tasks with features like filtering, sorting, and deadline tracking.
+**F2SManager** is a powerful yet simple Django-based productivity app that helps users manage their daily tasks with features like filtering, sorting, and deadline tracking.